 There are two variations of churn rate: voluntary churn and involuntary churn.
 Voluntary churn indicates a proportion of customers who cease their subscriptions because of their willingness.
 For example, they don’t find the service or product is good enough.

 Meanwhile, involuntary churn represents people who unsubscribe due to uncontrolled circumstances such as relocation.
 Most companies focus their concern on voluntary churn because it directly impacts their business.

 Why should we calculate churn rates?

 The success of subscription-based companies relies on churn rate levels.
-For example, a high churn rate and significantly increase over time might deeply hurt the company’s revenue.
-That is why churn estimation that is nearly accurate can help the company to take the required actions.
+For example, a high churn rate and a significant increase over time might deeply hurt the company’s revenue.
+That is why a nearly accurate churn estimation can help the company to take the required actions.

 Usually, to reduce the churn rate, companies should revisit how they manage customer retention and improve the satisfaction rate.
 It can be establishing a good communication routine, easy access for giving feedback, and improved business operations.